IdleSolution/Apex-ladderboard-api/README.md

 **How to use**

- Every single request to the API is a POST request
+ Every single request to the API is a POST request<br/>

  -  Getting top 100 users by **kills**: